powsybl/powsybl-open-rao/docs/getting-started/time-coupled-tutorial.md

 We can see that the injection set-point was indeed shifted from 1000 MW to 0 MW at 1:30 but kept constant at 0:30 for a global cost of 50010.

-### With intertemporal constraints
+### With time-coupling constraints

-We will now add the intertemporal constraints to the RAO to apply the power gradient constraints on the generator.
+We will now add the time-coupling constraints to the RAO to apply the power gradient constraints on the generator.
 When taking them in account, the generator is no longer _free_ and its power cannot vary more than 500 MW between the two timestamps.